Learning Disability Assessment

 The entire assessment process averages between 8 and 10 hours, spread over 4 or 5 sessions, often taking 6-8 weeks to complete.

-- Make and appointment - The student makes an appointment to see the Learning Disability Specialist by coming to the DRC office, or calling 650-306-3259.
+- Make an appointment - The student makes an appointment to see the Learning Disability Specialist by coming to the DRC office or emailing us at canadadrc.edu

 - LD intake appointment – The student is given a consent form and a questionnaire asking about the student’s developmental and health history, family history, and educational history.
 The student may be given the questionnaire ahead of time to fill out.
 The student and LD specialist will review a questionnaire, going into further detail of other possible causes of the learning difficulties, and to better identify the specific learning difficulties experienced by the student.
 If other explanations and/or disabilities are identified, the LD assessment will usually end.